Chengqunniu/T2A2/README.md

 * Id (PK, serial int, not null) Primary key
 * Order date (date, not null)
 * Ship date (date, not null)
 * Status (FK, int, not null).
 Links the orders table and order status table.
+One order has one and only one status simultaneously.
 * Customer id (FK, int, not null).
 Links the orders table and customers table.
+One order belongs to one customer.
 * Shipping method (FK, int, not null).
 Links the orders table and shipping methods table.
+One order only has one shipping method.
+A shipping method can be selected by many orders.
 * Payment account (FK, int, not null).
 Links the orders table and payment accounts table.
+One order only be paid by one payment account.
+A payment account can be used to pay many orders.

 #### Relationship (order status table and orders table)